hack101/Android-Lesson-1/README.md

         // declare our tip variable
         float tip;

-        // calculate the top according to button is selected if (low.isChecked())
+        // calculate the tip according to button is selected if (low.isChecked())
             tip = bill * 13 / 100;
         else if (mid.isChecked())